 After a long and exhaustive search online, I came across “Custom Content Pack for Fusion Builder“.
 I thought it would help solve my problem.
-However, it didn’t help me and I got into a refund dispute with the make after all.
-Before purchasing the plugin, I clearly asked him what I want to achieve, and he answered “yes, you can”.
+However, it didn’t help me, and I got into a refund dispute with the make after all.
+Before purchasing the plugin, I clearly asked him what I wanted to achieve, and he answered, “Yes, you can.”
 After all, I wasn’t able to achieve what I wanted.
 So, I had no other choice than to dig into the code of Avada, Post Cards Element, and make my own version of the element.

-Because I was happy with what I have achieved and because I know how many people are looking for such a feature in Avada (saw a lot of people asking for something similar), I have decided to contact the makers of Avada and offer them my edited files.
+Because I was happy with what I had achieved and because I knew many people were looking for such a feature in Avada (I saw a lot of people asking for something similar), I decided to contact the makers of Avada and offer them my edited files.
 Normally, you would contact the support to offer you help, but this time, I contacted them and offered them something very brilliant :).
-On 25th of May, I opened a support ticket on https://theme-fusion.com/support and explained my situation to them and what I have achieved, and offered them the edited files.
+On the 25th of May, I opened a support ticket on https://theme-fusion.com/support, and I explained my situation to them and what I had achieved and offered them the edited files.
 Check the two screenshots below:

 As you can see in the last two screenshots, the Post Cards Element was not the only element I edited.
 I have also edited the Blog element as well (check the screenshot below).
 However, the Post Cards element is what I’m the happiest about!

-I found out that Avada has implemented what I suggested to them three months earlier.
-The Post Cards Element in Avada has now natively an option to fetch posts from the database using a custom field.
+I found out that Avada had implemented what I suggested to them three months earlier.
+The Post Cards Element in Avada now has natively an option to fetch posts from the database using a custom field.
 Check the screenshot of the current implementation (very similar to what I have made).